Jane McAdam Freud: Life and work

 McAdam Freud's short film Dead or Alive refers to Freud's concept of Condensation.
-The pairings morph into each other through the merging back and forth of Freud's antiquities with her sculpture, from past to present ‘virtually’ closing the gap of time.
-Great similarities can be found in the forms and motifs of the pairs.
-At a midway point the two objects merge and form a third image of a ‘virtual’ object.
+The pairings morph into each other through the merging back and forth of Freud's antiquities with her sculpture, from past to present 'virtually' closing the gap of time.
+At midway the two objects merge and form a third image of a 'virtual object.
 Her preference for this work was to locate it within reach of a psychoanalytically aware audience.
-Dead or Alive was shown internationally at museums, institutes and galleries including Philoctetes Centre for the Imagination, NY, New York USA in 2008, Lung Yingtai Cultural Foundation, (Media Tek Lectures) Taipei, Taiwan and the Kosciuszko Foundation, NYC, USA in 2009.
+Dead or Alive was shown at museums, institutes and galleries including Philoctetes Centre for the Imagination, NY, New York USA in 2008, Lung Yingtai Cultural Foundation, (Media Tek Lectures) Taipei, Taiwan and the Kosciuszko Foundation, NYC, USA in 2009.
 Also the Sundaram Tagore Gallery, LA, USA in 2010 and Whitelabs Gallery, Milan in 2012.

-Her works are represented in both national and international public collections including the British Museum, the Victoria and Albert Museum, National Gallery Archives, London, the Ashmolean Museum, Oxford and the Fitzwilliam Museum, Cambridge.
+Her works are represented in public collections including the British Museum, the Victoria and Albert Museum, National Gallery Archives, London, the Ashmolean Museum, Oxford and the Fitzwilliam Museum, Cambridge.
 International collections include the Brooklyn Museum, The National Arts Club, Carnegie Museums of Pittsburgh, the Greek National Gallery, and the Berlin State Museums.

 McAdam Freud lived in northwest London at the time of her death, and was married to architect Peter Henson.
 She died on 9 August 2022, aged 64; no cause was given.